World Wide Fund for Nature: Conservation Foundation

-Harvard University published a case study on WWF called "Negotiating Toward the Paris Accords: WWF & the Role of Forests in the 2015 Climate Agreement":

 Panda symbol

-WWF's giant panda logo originated from a panda named Chi Chi that had been transferred from Beijing Zoo to London Zoo in 1958, three years before WWF was established.
+WWF's giant panda logo originated from a panda named Chi Chi that had been transferred from the Beijing Zoo to the London Zoo in 1958, three years before WWF was established.
 Being famous as the only panda residing in the Western world at that time, her uniquely recognisable physical features and status as an endangered species were seen as ideal to serve the organization's need for a strong recognisable symbol that would overcome all language barriers.
 The organization also needed an animal that would have an impact in black and white printing.
 The logo was then designed by Sir Peter Scott from preliminary sketches by Gerald Watterson, a Scottish naturalist.

-The logo was slightly simplified and made more geometric in 1978, and was stylized and less detailed in 1986, at the time that the organization changed its name, with the new version featuring solid black shapes for eyes.
-In 2000 a change was made to the font used for the initials "WWF" in the logo.
+The logo, simplified and made geometric in 1978, then was stylized and made less detailed in 1986 at the time that the organization changed its name, with the revised version featuring solid black shapes for eyes.
+In 2000, a change was made to the font used for the initials WWF in the logo.

 Organization and operation

 Policy-making

-Policies of the WWF are made by board members elected for three-year terms.
-An Executive Team guides and develops WWF's strategy.
-There is also a National Council which stands as an advisory group to the board and a team of scientists and experts in conservation who research for WWF.
+Policies of WWF are made by board members elected for three-year terms.
+An executive team guides and develops WWF's strategy.
+There is also a national council which stands as an advisory group to the board and a team of scientists and experts in conservation who research for WWF.

 National and international law plays an important role in determining how habitats and resources are managed and used.
 Laws and regulations become one of the organization's global priorities.